-31 And you will make a veil of blue, purple and scarlet of finely woven linen of skilled work: with cherubim worked into אתה it (her): 32 אתה you will hang it with gold hooks upon four pillars of acacia wood overlaid with gold: standing in the four sockets of silver.
-33 You will hang up אתה the veil below the clasps, so that you may bring within the veil will divide the sacred place from the most sacred.
-34 You will put אתר the mercy seat on the Ark of the Testimony in the most sacred place.
-35 You will set אתר אתר the table outside the veil will put the table on the side of the Tabernacle toward the south: and you will put the table on the table on the side of the Tabernacle toward the south: and you will put the table on the scarlet yarn and finely woven linen by the work of a weaver.
-37 You will make for the hanging (screen) five pillars of acacia wood and overlay אתם them with gold and their hooks will be of gold and you will cast five sockets of brass for them.
+Exodus 26:29 מות you will overlay the boards with gold מות and make gold rings for the crossbars to pass: and you will overlay אָר the crossbars with gold.
+30 And you will raise up אָר the Tabernacle according to the fashion which was shown to you on the mountain.
+31 And you will make a veil of blue, purple and scarlet of finely woven linen of skilled work: with cherubim worked into אַר (her): 32 אַר you will hang it with gold hooks upon four pillars of acacia wood overlaid with gold: standing in the four sockets of silver.
+33 You will hang up אַר the veil below the clasps, so that you may bring within the veil אַר he Ark of the Testimony: and the veil will divide the sacred place from the most sacred.
+34 You will put אַר the mercy seat on the Ark of the Testimony in the most sacred place.
+35 You will set אַר the table outside the veil אַר and the menorah opposite the table on the side of the Tabernacle toward the south: and you will put the table on the north side.
+36 And you will make a hanging (screen) for the door of the tent of blue, purple and scarlet yarn and finely woven linen by the work of a weaver.
+37 You will make for the hanging (screen) five pillars of acacia wood and overlay he with gold and their hooks will be of gold and you will cast five sockets of brass for them.
 C-MATS